 Or get in touch and I will help as best I can :).

-Please note 'Peak District Walks' accepts no liability through any injuries or accidents that may result from walking our routes.
+Please note 'Peak District Walks' accepts no liability for any injuries or accidents resulting from walking our routes.
 We always recommend you wear appropriate footwear to avoid injuries and to take a paper map and compass on your walks.
 Read more here.